Notice any suspicious stains on your sheets recently?

 Bed bugs can leave behind traces of their existence that often come in the form of red or brown stains on your sheets.

-If you’re unlucky enough to spot one or more of these signs, it’s time to consider your options for bed bug removal.
+If you’re unlucky enough to spot one or more of the below signs, it’s time to consider your options for bed bug removal.

 Early Signs of Bed Bugs

-If you suspect bed bugs in your home, there are several indicators you should be aware of.
-This is because confirming your infestation is key, and any of these signs could be proof that you’re dealing with the early stages of an infestation.
+If you suspect bed bugs in your home, there are several indicators of an infestation that you should be aware of.

-Here are 8 early indicators of an active bed bug infestation.:
+Here are 8 early signs of an active bed bug infestation:

 1. Live Bed Bugs